 Yes!
 The reasoning behind why it works for many people, on the other hand, is a matter of some debate.
 Many proponents of the diet believe it works by helping you to manage the pH level of your blood and keeping it level.

 Most researchers, however, believe that the main benefit of the diet is even simpler than that.
 Most acidic foods are bad for you, and most alkalizing foods are good for you.
-This is a diet which forces you to avoid foods which harm you and eat more foods which provide your body with incredible nutritional benefits.
+This is a diet that forces you to avoid foods that harm you and eat more foods that provide your body with incredible nutritional benefits.

 Common Alkaline Foods

 Here are just a few of the most common alkaline foods.

 - Vegetables: Spinach and leafy greens, broccoli, onions, cucumbers, cabbage, green beans, tomatoes, potatoes